e280/authlocal/README.md

 <br/>

-## Logins are about signing claims
+## Logins are really about signing claims

 #### Okay, so you have a user's `login`.
 Now what?
 - The purpose of a login is to *sign claims* on the user's behalf.